Daughters of Bilitis: Naming

-The name of the newfound club was chosen in its second meeting.
-Bilitis is the name given to a fictional lesbian contemporary of Sappho by the French poet Pierre Louÿs in his 1894 work The Songs of Bilitis, in which Bilitis lived on the Isle of Lesbos alongside Sappho.
-The name was chosen for its obscurity; even Martin and Lyon did not know what it meant.
+The group named the club at their second meeting.
+Bilitis is the name given to a fictional lesbian contemporary of the Greek poet Sappho by the French poet Pierre Louÿs in his 1894 work The Songs of Bilitis.
+Bilitis lived on the Isle of Lesbos alongside Sappho.
+The women chose the name for its obscurity; even Martin and Lyon did not know what it meant.
 "Daughters" was meant to evoke association with other American social associations such as the Daughters of the American Revolution.

 Early DOB members felt they had to follow two contradictory approaches: trying to recruit interested potential members and being secretive.
 Martin and Lyon justified the name, writing later, "If anyone asked us, we could always say we belong to a poetry club."
 They also designed a pin to wear to be able to identify with others, chose club colors and voted on the motto "Qui vive", French for "on alert".
 The organization filed a charter for non-profit corporation status in 1957, writing a description so vague, Phyllis Lyon remembered, "it could have been a charter for a cat-raising club."